Apr 13, 2020

 There are numerous causes for ingrown toenails such as:

-If treated early, ingrown toenails can be easily managed however when left untreated infection can be difficult to shift.
+If treated early, ingrown toenails can be easily managed and can heal on their own however when left untreated infection can be difficult to shift.
 Treatment involves removing the edge of nail which has penetrated the skin.
 It is important to keep the toe clean after the nail is cleared to prevent or eliminate any infection.
 This is done by performing daily salt water soaks and applying antiseptic ointment (e.g. betadine) with a light dressing until it resolves.
 If there is infection which does not clear after the nail is cleared, antibiotics maybe required from your general practitioner.

 For reoccurring or chronic ingrown toenails, where the above causes cannot be avoided, surgery can be performed on the area.
 This procedure is a highly effective treatment which involves permanently removing the side of the problematic nail.
 Surgery contraindications include pregnant or breastfeeding women and people with poor peripheral circulation.